srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 # SLA: 99.99% availability for all CELLs
 # Best for: Multi-tier platforms with diverse tenant needs and high availability requirements
 ```

+_Caption: Hybrid deployments let you start tenants in shared CELLs and promote to dedicated when requirements change._

 ### 🏢 **Organization Parameters**